Boyce and Hart

-Sidney Thomas "Tommy" Boyce (September 29, 1939 – November 23, 1994) and Bobby Hart (born Robert Luke Harshman; February 18, 1939) were an American duo of singer-songwriters.
-In addition to three top-40 hits as artists, the duo is well known for its songwriting for The Monkees.
+Sidney Thomas Boyce (September 29, 1939 – November 23, 1994) and Robert Luke Harshman (February 18, 1939 – September 10, 2025), known professionally as Bobby Hart, were an American duo of singer-songwriters.
+In addition to three top-40 hits as artists, the duo is well known for its songwriting for the Monkees.

 Early years

 Hart's father was a church minister and he himself served in the Army after leaving high school.
 Upon discharge, he travelled to Los Angeles seeking a career as a singer.
 Boyce was separately pursuing a career as a songwriter.
 After being rejected numerous times, Boyce took his father's suggestion to write a song called "Be My Guest" for rock and roll star Fats Domino.
 He waited six hours at Domino's hotel room to present him with the demo, and got Domino to promise to listen to the song.
-The song hit No. 8 in the US and No. 11 in the UK, becoming Domino's biggest hit there in several years, and sold over a million copies.
+Released in 1959, the song hit No. 8 in the US and No. 11 in the UK, becoming Domino's biggest hit there in several years, and sold over a million copies.
 Boyce also found success as the co-writer, with Curtis Lee, of Lee's 1961 hits "Pretty Little Angel Eyes" and "Under the Moon of Love".

 Boyce met Hart in 1959, and the following year played guitar on Hart's single "Girl in the Window", which flopped, but marked the first time he used the name Bobby Hart, since his manager shortened his surname from Harshman to fit the label.
 Their partnership made a breakthrough with a song recorded by Chubby Checker, "Lazy Elsie Molly", in 1964.
-They went on to write hits for Jay & the Americans ("Come a Little Bit Closer"), Paul Revere and the Raiders ("(I'm Not Your) Steppin' Stone"), and The Leaves ("Words").
+They went on to write hits for Jay & the Americans ("Come a Little Bit Closer"), Paul Revere & the Raiders ("(I'm Not Your) Steppin' Stone"), and the Leaves ("Words").
 The latter two songs provided the Monkees with hit B-sides in 1967.
 The duo also wrote the theme song of the daytime soap Days of Our Lives.
-At one point in this period, Hart also co-wrote "Hurt So Bad" for Little Anthony & the Imperials with Teddy Randazzo and his regular songwriting partner, Bobby Weinstein.
+At one point in this period, Hart also co-wrote "Hurt So Bad" for Little Anthony & the Imperials with Teddy Randazzo and his regular songwriting partner Bobby Weinstein.
 Boyce co-wrote the song "Hello Pretty Girl", which was a minor hit for singer Ronnie Dove, with Wes Farrell.
 Boyce also co-wrote the hit "Peaches 'N' Cream" by the Ikettes.